National Day for Truth and Reconciliation: Workplace Rules

 Source: Nunavut Labour Standards

-Truth and Reconciliation Day Rules in Non-Statutory Status Provinces/Territories
+If Truth and Reconciliation Day is a Non-Statutory Holiday

 If the day is not statutory in the province or territory (in ON, QC, SK, NL, NS, NB, AB), employers are NOT required to provide a day off or statutory pay.
 However, they can choose from 4 approaches to recognize the National Day for Truth and Reconciliation: